stefanch/sGDML/README.md

 ### Optional dependencies

 Some functionality of this package relies on third-party libraries that are not installed by default.
-These optional dependencies (or `package extras`) are specified during installation using the `square bracket syntax`
+These optional dependencies (or "package extras") are specified during installation using the "square bracket syntax":

 ```console
 $ pip install sgdml[<optional1>,<optional2>]